adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

                   content:
                     text_markdown: >-
                       More than a headless CMS.
-CloudCannon's Hugo CMS helps your team stays in sync with a unified workflow.
+CloudCannon's Hugo CMS helps your team stay in sync with a unified workflow.

                       * Content teams commit back to your Git repository through